valgaze/dialogflow-speedrun/docs/running_the_examples.md

 ### 3) "Turn on" the webhook

-The easiest thing to do is open 2 terminal windows and change the directory to dialogflow-speedrun in both of them
+The easiest thing to do is open 2 terminal windows and change the directory to dialogflow-speedrun in both of them.

-In one window turn on the server by typing:
+A) In one window turn on the server by typing:

 ```sh
 npm run server:dev